ulysses8791/ulysses8791.github.io/230_25F_syllabus.md

 # MATH 230 — MULTIVARIABLE CALCULUS

+*This document is an addendum to the syllabus which can be found in the "course administration" module in our [Canvas](https://canvas.psu.edu) course.*

-*The instructor reserves the right to make changes to this syllabus during the semester.*
+*The instructor reserves the right to make changes to this document during the semester.*

 ## Space-Time Coordinates